 When Can You Expect the Workers Comp Judge’s Decision?

 Not all workers’ compensation claims are settled immediately.
-Though the statistics aren’t clear, it’s estimated that around 47% of claims initially get denied.
-Sometimes, they’re denied for the most mundane reasons, like missed deadlines or clerical errors.
+Though the statistics aren’t clear, it’s estimated that around 7% to 25% of claims initially get denied annually and can vary by state.
+Sometimes, they’re dismissed for mundane reasons, like missed deadlines or clerical errors.

-When a claim is denied by the insurer, the injured worker can file an appeal.
+The injured worker can file an appeal when the insurer denies a claim.
 This usually leads to a workers comp hearing and a judge weighing the facts of the case.
 Depending on the evidence presented, they can approve or deny your claim.

-So if you’re currently in the middle of a workers comp court battle, you’re probably wondering how soon the workers comp judge’s decision will come out.
+So, if you’re in the middle of a workers comp court battle, you’re probably wondering how soon the workers’ comp judge’s decision will come out.

-A workers comp judge’s decision has far reaching consequences than you might imagine.
+A workers comp judge’s decision is important as it has far-reaching consequences than you might imagine.

-Contrary to popular belief, it doesn’t just affect your workers comp benefits.
-If your case involves a civil or ciminal liability, the workers comp judge’s decision may influence the outcome of those cases too.
+Contrary to popular belief, it doesn’t just affect your workers’ comp benefits.
+If your case involves a civil or criminal liability, the workers’ comp judge’s decision may influence the outcome of those cases, too.

-In addition, the decision of a workers comp judge is final in most cases.
-Meaning, you can’t file any more appeal if they denied your claim.
+In addition, the decision of a workers comp judge is final unless you appeal the decision.

 With these, we cannot stress enough the importance of a favorable workers comp decision.
-To make sure the judge decides in your favor, you should come to the hearing fully prepared.
+You should come to the hearing fully prepared to ensure the judge decides in your favor.
 Hiring an experienced workers comp lawyer like Victor Malca will also increase your odds of winning your case.
 He’s been defending the rights of injured workers for almost three decades.
-He can help you get the benefits you deserve too.
+He can help you get the benefits you deserve, too.

-How long it takes for a workers comp claim to get settled depends mostly on the circumstances of each individual case.
-If the claim is approved at the initial stage, you should get your check within a few weeks.
-But if you have to go through a court hearing, it can take anywhere from 3 months to 2 years.
+How long it takes for a workers comp claim to get settled depends mainly on the circumstances of each case.
+If the claim is approved initially, you should contact your check within a few weeks.
+But if you have to go through a administrative hearing it can take anywhere on the average 6 months to 1 years.
 Some cases may even take longer.

 In general, work injury claims that are “indisputable” tend to get approved faster.
 This usually means: